btma48/AutoLA/README.md

 # AutoLA
-Code of our Neurips2020 paper "Auto Learning Attention"
+Code of "Auto Learning Attention"

 # Attention Searching code of the AutoLA